Skip to main content

 Jane Rendell (Editor), David Roberts (Editor), Yael Padan (Editor)

-Grappling with ethics can all too often disorientate and disturb your peace of mind in the small hours of the night.
-Practising Ethics was borne from such ethical dilemmas, a companion to an award-winning open-access toolkit, in which we share the transformative ethical practice we developed that seeks to reorient ethics from an obstacle to an opportunity.
+Grappling with ethics can disorientate and disturb your peace of mind in the small hours of the night.
+Practising Ethics transforms ethics from an obstacle to an opportunity by offering a poethic infrastructure to guide the development of ethical practice in architectural and urban research.

-Bridging the gap between research volume and textbook, Practising Ethics offers a poethic infrastructure for guiding the development of ethical practice in architectural and urban research.
-The book’s two-part structure creates a dialogue between ethical concepts including decolonial, feminist and queer theory, ecological and ethics as a lived experience, which are explored through specific situations.
-A series of essays present hotspots, touchstones, keystones, blindspots, moonshots and milestones as different ethical orientations in a six-point methodology.
-Six case studies, written by practitioners and researchers, navigate these orientations through narrative figurations that describe ethical deliberations that took place through social science, humanities, practice-led and participatory art and architectural design research in India, Nigeria, Peru, El Salvador and the United Kingdom.
-Practising Ethics is illustrated by Judit Ferencz who offers creative exercises for readers to develop their own poethic infrastructures.
+Practising Ethics bridges the gap between research volume and textbook.
+The book’s two-part structure creates a dialogue between ethical concepts derived from decolonial, ecological, feminist and queer theory, and lived ethical experiences that are explored through specific situations.
+A series of opening essays present hotspots, touchstones, keystones, blindspots, moonshots and milestones as different ethical orientations in a six-point methodology.
+This is followed by six case studies in which practitioners and researchers navigate these orientations through narrative figurations that describe ethical deliberations arising from social science, humanities, practice-led and participatory art and architectural design research in El Salvador, India, Nigeria, Peru and the United Kingdom.

 List of figures